Breadcrumbs

 padSelectionSignatureField

-checkboxes connected to a signature field in this way are no longer inserted into the document in a destructive way when it is saved. checkboxes connected to a signature are saved incrementally together with the corresponding signature.
+Checkboxes connected to a signature field in this way are no longer inserted into the document in a destructive way when it is saved.
+Checkboxes connected to a signature are saved incrementally together with the corresponding signature.
 In addition, the form field information of this type of checkbox is also included in the encrypted signature data themselves.

 String